The most common bedtime problems among toddlers and school-aged children are

 These findings suggest that sleep-disordered breathing could contribute indirectly to bedtime problems by making SDB sufferers more hyperactive and defiant.

 This is a controversial idea that some researchers reject (Sadeh et al 2006).
-However, given the potential dangers of sleep-disordered breathing, it can never hurt to screen and treat an affected child.
+However, given the potential dangers of sleep-disordered breathing (which I discuss in this blog post), it can never hurt to screen and treat an affected child.
 If you suspect your child suffers from sleep-disordered breathing, consult your physician.

 References: Bedtime problems